SOF: Sorted Opacity Fields for Fast Unbounded Surface Reconstruction: Additional Method Details

 \subsection{Efficient 3D Gaussian Evaluation}

 The following performance optimization is already present in the current GOF codebase\footnote{\url{https://github.com/autonomousvision/gaussian-opacity-fields}} \cite{yu2024gof}; for completeness, we describe it here.
 Note that we re-evaluate \gof using the current implementation for all presented results (unless indicated otherwise).
+Note that the current \gof codebase we used for comparison is $\approx 60\%$ faster than the original one.

 Recall the definition of $A_i,B_i,C_i$ from Sec.
 3.1:

 Decomposing $A_i = \mb{d}^T \mb{R}_i^T \mb{S}_i^{-1} \mb{S}_i^{-1} \mb{R}_i \mb{d}$, we see that this can also be rewritten as $\mb{d}^T \bm{\Sigma}^{-1} \mb{d}$.
 Thus, as $\bm{\Sigma}^{-1}$ is a $3\times 3$ symmetric matrix and independent of $\mathbf{d}$, we can precompute it and store it in 6 values per Gaussian.